Expat Returning to UK – Your essential guide

 What are the tax implications when you return to the UK from abroad?

-In short, there are tax rules are there to stop people living overseas temporarily to avoid taxes.
+The key thing to be aware of is this.
+There are tax rules in UK law to stop people living overseas temporarily to avoid taxes.
 I know.
-It’s hard to believe there are people out there that really do that.
+It’s hard to believe there are people out there that really do that (but they do!).

 The good news is, if you play by the rules it is possible to save money (a lot in some cases) by doing some tax related tasks before you return.
 But at the same time, it can also be to your advantage to put other things off until after you are back.